pete-the-programmer/road-to-tdd/references.md

 ### Terms
 - Should refactor code to reduce _Cognitive Load_
-- Should refactor code to enhance _Scanability_
+- Should refactor code to enhance _Scannability_
 - Should test behaviours that are _Interesting_
 - Design in TDD is _Inverted_, _Distributed_, and _Emergent_